-1. put together a working process – being aware of the situation we were in, the team organized a very good working process of development.
+Being aware of the situation we were in, the team organized a very good working process of development.
 Stories and bugs were worked on a separate branch each and only after they were tested on their branches locally, they were merged on a newly created ‘staging’ branch.
 Now, the ‘staging’ branch is something that acts like “a ‘master’ branch if everything works well”.
-Once story was tested, it was merged to staging where it was tested together with all other things we did or fixed.
-Only if everything works on ‘staging’ branch, it is ready to go into production.
+One story was tested, it was merged to staging where it was tested together with all other things we did or fixed.
+Only if everything works on the ‘staging’ branch, it is ready to go into production.

-2. decrease a gap of going from local to production – one of the next things we did was that we learnt there was actually deprecated environment not used for almost a year.
-We dedicated some time to it, fixed it and set it up in order to act as a Staging environment.
+One of the next things we did was that we learned there was actually a deprecated environment not used for almost a year.
+We dedicated some time to it, fixed it, and set it up in order to act as a Staging environment.
 So from there on, we had a pretty good Staging environment to use as a Production mimic environment.

-3. learn your functionalities – when you work on such application as Teamer, it is not enough to know what something should do.
+When you work on such an application as Teamer, it is not enough to know what something should do.
 You have to go deeper and learn how it does it.
 Let’s not confuse this with whitebox testing.
 You do not have to go into single method details, but you should be aware of how something works, so if you change something in one place, what other things could potentially be affected.
 Especially when working on web and 2 mobile platforms.
-Yes, before you go to production, you will regression test your application, but you should be aware to which parts you should pay the utmost attention.
+Yes, before you go to production, you will regression test your application, but you should be aware of which parts you should pay the utmost attention to.

 Teamer is now a much bigger and better application with many new features.
 It grew from less than 2 million users to over 2.5 million users in a year.
 It moved from a basic functionality mobile application to full functionality one.
 It experienced 1 major and 1 minor redesign in this period.
 It successfully incorporated TeamerPayments, and now it processes hundreds of team payments every day.
 It successfully moved from one Push Notification service provider to another.
 It successfully supports Spanish, French, Italian and German now, … and much, much more.